Amir Mansour

-Amir Mansour (born Lavern Moorer; July 25, 1972) is an American professional boxer who fights at heavyweight.
-His professional debut came in 1997.
-He fought 9 fights, before he was sent to prison in 2001, serving 8 1/2 years on a controlled substance charge.
-He entered a halfway house in March 2010 and resumed his boxing career in August 2010.
+Amir Mansour (born Lavern Moorer; July 25, 1972) is an American former professional boxer who competed between 1997 and 2019.

 Professional career

 Early career

 Mansour made his debut at the age of 24 against another debutant Clifton Graham at the Cedar Beach Park in Allentown, Pennsylvania, on July 12, 1997.
 Mansour knocked out Graham in round 1.
 Two months later, Mansour knocked out Malik Muhammad in two rounds.
 Mansour went undefeated in his next seven fights, with a record of 9 wins with 6 coming inside the distance.
 At that time, Mansour was 28 years old.

-Comeback in 2011
+Comeback

 Mansour vs. Ocgieng

 At the age of 38, in his first fight since 2001, Mansour returned to the boxing ring to defeat 36-year-old Samuel Brown by knockout.
 Mansour stayed undefeated in his next four fights, winning them all by knockout.
 In May 2011, Mansour claimed the vacant World Boxing Foundation Intercontinental heavyweight title, knocking out Kenyan boxer Raymond Ochieng 1 minute and 45 seconds into the first round.
 This was his quickest victory recorded to date.